Generic Name: adalimumab (AY da LIM ue mab)

 an allergy to latex rubber;

-if you have ever had tuberculosis, if anyone in your household has tuberculosis, or if you have recently traveled to an area where tuberculosis is common;
+if anyone in your household has tuberculosis, or if you have recently traveled to an area where tuberculosis is common.

-Adalimumab should not be given to a child younger than 4 years old.
-Do not give this medication to anyone under 18 years old without medical advice.
+Adalimumab should not be given to a child younger than 2 years old (or 6 years old if treating Crohn's disease).
 Children using adalimumab should be current on all childhood immunizations before starting treatment.

 How should I use Humira Pen (adalimumab)?